 With its friendly pub and village shop, Stithians lies just 20 minutes’ drive from Falmouth, Helston or Truro and, with the north coast also within easy reach by car, this is a great base for exploring Cornwall.
 The nearby reservoir is ideal for walking, bird watching, watersports and fishing, and after all that activity the lakeside pub offers welcome refreshment!
 At the village centre, Blythe is an unexpectedly spacious, 200 year old semi-detached cottage, recently renovated to blend traditional character with all the modern comforts you might expect.
 What's more, it has a large back garden where the raised lawn provides plenty of space for children to play, with paved paths and steps leading down to an extremely private, sun-trap patio.

 French doors open from the patio into the sun-room, which has a shower-room at one end and a useful utility-room at the other leading into the light, open beamed kitchen/dining-room – the sociable heart of the cottage.
 In the sitting-room next door the antique desk is ideal for using your laptop, and the snug is perfect for a quiet read by the wood-burner.
 Steep cottage stairs lead from the snug up to the bathroom and two bedrooms, one very spacious with a king-size sleigh bed, the second with versatile 'zip and link' beds.
-Stithians village not only has the pub and shop but also on the outskirts a new Costcutter store and off license due to open for 2017 and when you want to venture further afield, the cathedral city of Truro and maritime town of Falmouth are both within ten miles of the cottage.
+Stithians village not only has a friendly pub The Seven Stars near the church and a second The Golden Lion by the lake, but also a well stocked Costcutter shop on the outskirts of the village with an off license and a second general store.
+And when you want to venture further afield, the cathedral city of Truro and maritime town of Falmouth are both within ten miles of the cottage.

 Snug with wood-burner